 Medigap plans only pay for services that are covered by Original Medicare.
 The level of coverage varies according to the plan you choose.
 The following table is provided to help you compare Medicare Supplement plan benefits.

-There is no Supplement plan that included prescription drug coverage.
+There is no Supplement plan that includes prescription drug coverage.
 These benefits are available via Medicare Part D.

 Medigap Plan C and Medigap Plan F in Nevada

 As of 2020, federal law prohibits Medicare Supplement plans from covering the Medicare Part B deductible.
 If you did not qualify for Medigap BEFORE January 1, 2020, you may not sign up for Medigap Plan C or Medigap Plan F.

 Those who were eligible for Medigap before 2020 may join any plan, including C and F. However, that does not mean that they should.
 Historically, once a Supplement plan is no longer available, premiums begin to rise.

 With the exception of the Part B deductible, Medigap Plan D and Medigap Plan G offer the same coverage as Plans C and F, respectively.

 When is the best time to join a Medicare Supplement plan in Nevada?